Switcheo/carbon-bootstrap/REMOTE_SIGNING.md

   * #### i) Get your oracle sub account key credentials.

-    You will need to get your oracle sub account address in HEX, public key in BASE64, and private key in BASE64
+    You will need to get your oracle sub account address in HEX, public key in BASE64, and private key in BASE64.

+    **:warning: Take down all these values as you will need it later. :warning:**

     To get your address in HEX, run:
     ```bash